AbdullahAlBurayh/seattle-airbnb-analysis/README.md

 The analysis highlights that location is a crucial factor in determining the price of Airbnb listings in Seattle.
 While higher prices may lead to fewer reviews, the quality of reviews (ratings) is not significantly affected by the price.

 ## Repository Structure
-- `seattle_airbnb_analysis.ipynb`: Jupyter Notebook with the full analysis.
+- `data_analysis.ipynb`: Jupyter Notebook with the full analysis.
 - `data/`: Directory containing the dataset files.
 - `README.md`: This file.
+- `requirements.txt`: File with the list of required libraries.

 ## How to Run
 1. Clone this repository.